RainyTong/UCInspire-2019/Weekly Records/Week-02.md

 > :heart_eyes: Up to now, 489 lines of python code have been done.
 And they are refactored.
 >
 > Feeling good cause Captain Yicong teaches me lots of "code style".
+>
+> Having some progress everyday and focusing on one thing every day is sooooo good. :heart:

 To do :